DON’T MISS

 10. Spargelhof Klaistow, Beelitz, Brandenburg

-Germany is a country that’s very into seasonal produce, and never is this quite so clear as when strawberry and asparagus season gets underway.
+Germany loves its seasonal produce, and never is this quite so clear as when the strawberry and asparagus season gets underway.
 Heading to a farm to harvest fresh fruit and vegetables is a great way to feel at one with nature, while also picking up some tasty food.
 The whole country is awash with places to “pick your own” (selbst pflücken), but a great day out is to be had by all at the family-run farm Spargelhof Klaistow, in Brandenburg, which offers a petting zoo, climbing forest and maize maze alongside the fruit and vegetables.

 pick your own strawberries germany